Jac-Zac/Thesis/piano.md

 - Visualize model attention https://github.com/clovaai/donut/issues/45

 - Use the synthdog with a new text file names for the species that might be interesting and for the localites to, to teach the model how to read, and then do the finetuning.
+I think it would be better if the sytnetic generated examples where in a form similar to an herbarium image (which allows us to add a bias which is really useful)

 - Reaed this paper on OCR: https://arxiv.org/pdf/2111.02622.pdf